-High Level Involvement (worth 5 points)
+High Level (worth 5 points)

-- Innovation Lab Fellow
+- Participate as an HC Innovation Lab Fellow

-- Honors Study Abroad class + travel
+- Learn with your HC peers through an Honors Study Abroad class and travel experience

-- Learning Assistant for an HC class
+- Serve as a Learning Assistant for an HC class

-Mid Level Involvement (worth 3 points)
+Mid Level (worth 3 points)

-- DRC STEAM winter-break week participant
+- Become a DRC STEAM winter-break week participant

 - Write for the HC Blog during an academic year